DIEP Flap Breast Reconstruction Surgery

 Patients usually feel recovered after two weeks, but Dr. Patel generally advises people to avoid strenuous activity for a full six weeks to make sure everything is fully healed.

-What if I have already had a tummy tuck?
+Can I Still Have DIEP Flap Reconstruction If I’ve already had a tummy tuck?

 If you have already had a tummy tuck or just don’t have much abdominal fat, Dr. Patel can take tissue from the buttock or thigh.
 The resulting scars are usually well hidden.
 Recovery is similar to cosmetic surgery in those regions, and can generally last 3-4 weeks.